1922+ Louis Léon Prieur bisque head Mon Cheri doll 16" tall, with glass

 Prieur made bebes, doll heads of all kinds, human, mohair or Thibet wigs, doll

-clothing; hats, lingerie, parures, doll shoes (possibly marked
+clothing; hats, lingerie, parures, doll shoes, umbrellas and other

 accessories and doll furnishings.